Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Discussion and Conclusion

-These results highlight a key limitation of commonly used reward formulations: they rely on a narrow set of predefined endpoints and therefore capture only a partial view of clinical success.
-In contrast, CN-PR learns from trajectory-level evaluations implicitly encoded in clinical narratives, which reflect broader aspects of care such as treatment response, reversibility, and stability.
-This enables the learned reward to represent a more expressive notion of trajectory quality without requiring explicit specification of intermediate objectives.
+These findings highlight an important limitation of commonly used reward formulations in healthcare RL.
+Outcome-based and handcrafted rewards are typically derived from a narrow set of predefined endpoints and therefore capture only a partial representation of clinical success.
+In contrast, clinical narratives implicitly encode broader aspects of care, including treatment response, reversibility, physiologic stability, and recovery trajectory.
+By learning from these narrative-derived assessments, CN-PR provides a more expressive representation of patient outcome quality without requiring explicit specification of intermediate objectives.

-A key component of our approach is the use of narrative-derived signals as a scalable proxy for trajectory-level preferences.
-Unlike conventional preference learning methods that depend on curated annotations, CN-PR leverages supervision that is already embedded in clinical workflows.
-At the same time, not all narratives are equally informative.
-By incorporating a confidence signal that reflects the relevance of each summary to the target decision-making task, the framework accounts for variability in supervision quality and reduces the impact of noisy or less informative cases.

-Our findings reinforce the importance of reward specification as a primary determinant of policy behavior in offline RL for healthcare.
-Rather than designing rewards through heuristic combinations of clinical variables, CN-PR enables reward learning directly from data sources that encode high-level clinical reasoning.
-This perspective suggests a broader opportunity to incorporate multimodal signals into RL frameworks, where unstructured data provide complementary supervision to structured measurements.
+More broadly, our results reinforce the importance of reward specification as a primary determinant of policy behavior in offline RL for healthcare \cite{luo2024reinforcement,liang2025methods,lu2024reinforcement}.
+Rather than constructing rewards through heuristic combinations of clinical variables, CN-PR enables reward learning directly from data sources that encode high-level clinical reasoning.
+The proposed task-relevance weighting mechanism further improves robustness by reducing the influence of weakly informative or noisy supervision signals, acknowledging that not all clinical narratives are equally informative for downstream treatment optimization.

-CN-PR is compatible with clinician-in-the-loop decision support systems \cite{topol2019high,sendak2020real}.
+The framework is also compatible with clinician-in-the-loop decision support systems \cite{topol2019high,sendak2020real}.
 Because policy inputs rely on routinely collected structured data, integration into existing clinical workflows is feasible, while narrative-derived reward learning remains an offline process.
 This separation allows reward functions to reflect clinician reasoning without requiring real-time access to unstructured text during deployment.
-Prospective validation, including silent deployment and simulation-based studies, will be important to assess safety, usability, and clinical impact \cite{yu2021reinforcement,zhou2021clinical}.
+Prospective validation, including silent deployment and simulation-based evaluation, will nevertheless be necessary to assess safety, usability, and clinical impact \cite{yu2021reinforcement,zhou2021clinical}.